aws-samples/aws-modernization-with-launchdarkly/content/090_cleanup/aws_cleanup.md

 ---

 ## Delete an App Runner Application
-Here is how to delete the EKS Cluster you've provisioned:
+Here is how to delete the App Runner application you've provisioned:

 1. Go to your App Runner Service
 1. Select the service created previously - we named this "my-aws-workshop-app"